On degenerate preconditioned proximal point methods under restricted monotonicity: Convergence analysis

 \subsection{Convergence in the whole space}

 To proceed further, if $\cT$ is well-defined, it is then natural to ask when the iterations \eqref{T} converge in the whole space.
-At least, the boundedness of $\{x^k\}_{k\in\N}$ should be a basic requirement.
+At first sight, the boundedness of $\{x^k\}_{k\in\N}$ should be a basic requirement.
 To this end, \cite[Theorem 2.9]{bredies_ppa} assumed the Lipschitz continuity of $(\cA+\cQ)^{-1}$.
-Here, we propose the equivalent conditions as \begin{assumption} For any two inputs $x_{i,\rsf} \in \ransf\cQ$ for $i=1$ and 2, and the corresponding $y_{i,\rsf} = (\cP_{\ransf\cQ} \circ \cT) (x_{i,\rsf})$,
+Here, we propose the following equivalent conditions, which further weakens \cite[Theorem 2.9]{bredies_ppa} to the Lipschitz continuity of $(\cA+\cQ)^{-1}|_{\ransf\cQ}$.